fl101/awardfares-blog/_posts/2022-03-31-air-canada-business-yvr-sfo.md

 Boarding was also very smooth, having a Business class ticket allowed me to board first, in Zone 1.

-The 737-MAX8 Business cabin consists of 4 rows of 2-2 seating.
+The 737 MAX 8 Business cabin consists of 4 rows of 2-2 seating.
 The cabin felt very modern, clean, and spacious.
 The seats were comfortable and plenty of space for this short hop down to San Francisco.

 <figure>
   <img src="/assets/img/air-canada-yvr-sfo/seat1.jpg" class="half" />